52-Year Old Cindy Crawford Proves That She Still Can Rock A Bikini On Canadian Getaway

 “Cindy, you’re so much fun!
 Been loving your posts,” one more chimed in.

-According to Vogue, the family goes for a month every year to to their home Muskoka to get away from the Hollywood scene.
+According to Vogue, the family goes for a month every year to their home in Muskoka to get away from the Hollywood scene.
 The city is located about two hours from Toronto and the house sits on a lake in central Ontario.
 Their beautiful property is spread out on seven spacious acres.
-And during their time there, Cindy says that there’s no plans and no makeup, they just use the go with the flow mentality.
+And during their time there, Cindy says that there are no plans and no makeup, they just use the go with the flow mentality.
 They like to go tubing on their boat and have “docktail” parties.

 “The point here is to slow everything down.
 Life moves quickly, but it will wait,” Crawford says.